Qualifying care relief

-If you calculate your profits on either the simplified or the standard method, Class 4 NIC will be payable on whatever your taxable profit is for that tax year.
+If you calculate your profits on either the simplified or the standard method, Class 4 NIC may be payable based on your taxable profit for that tax year.

 Ellie White is using the simplified method to work out her profits for the tax year 2020/21 and she makes a profit of £12,660.